szelongq/tp/docs/UserGuide.md

     * For example, `find d/2021-10-10 2021-11-01:2021-11-05` will find anyone who satisfies **either** of the following 2 criteria:
       1. has taken a leave on October 10th 2021, or
       2. has taken a leave between the dates November 1st 2021 and November 5th 2021, start and end dates inclusive.

-  * You cannot enter more than 1 comparison or value to compare to.

 * For each field, you can search using multiple keywords by separating each keyword with a space, in the same field.
   * For example, `find n/John Mike` will return all employees whose name contains either John or Mike.